egkristi/llm-langgraph/README.md

 For detailed installation instructions for all prerequisites on macOS, Linux, and Windows, please refer to the [INSTALL.md](INSTALL.md) guide.

+## Configuration Files

+The application uses several JSON configuration files stored in the `config/` directory:

+- **config.json**: Main application configuration including default model and Ollama host settings
+- **agents.json**: Persistent storage of created agents and their configurations
+- **groupchats.json**: Saved group chat configurations
+- **agent_types.json**: Definitions of agent types including their system prompts

+These files are automatically created and updated as you use the application.
+You can manually edit them if needed, but it's recommended to use the application's UI for most changes.

 ## Setup

 ### 1. Ensure Ollama is running